texhex/SQLSimplePS/README.md

 $insertCommand.AddMappingWithData("NumericValue", 11.11, [Data.SqlDbType]::Decimal)
 ```

-The function first expects takes the name of the column where the data goes (in this example, “Name” is the name of the column in TestTable), then the data which should be stored in this column (“Fourth Test”) and the last parameter is the data type the column has: “Name” is defined as “NVarChar”.
+The function first expects the name of the column where the data goes (in this example, “Name” is the name of the column in TestTable), then the data which should be stored in this column (“Fourth Test”) and the last parameter is the data type the column has: “Name” is defined as “NVarChar”.

 The entire code then looks like this: